ayushn21/bridgetown-sitemap/README.md

 The `<lastmod>` tag in the `sitemap.xml` will reflect by priority:

 1. A personalised date if you add the variable `last_modified_at:` with a date in the Front Matter. (*Dates need to be formatted as* `%Y-%m-%d %H:%M:%S %z`)
-2. The modified date of the file as reported by the filesystem.
+2. The modified date of the file as reported by the `git log`.

 ## Exclusions